ORUNSOLU/ALX-AWS-PROJECTS/README.md

 ## Module 8
 * Created IAM users & IAM groups, and associated IAM policies with the IAM groups
 * Observed how limited access rights affect what resources IAM users can access & what actions they can take
-* Used AWS managed IAM policies to modify user access rights and observed the results
+* Configured AWS managed IAM policies to modify user access rights and observed the results
-* Used the IAM Policy Simulator to observe the scope of the access that is granted by different policies
+* Configured the IAM Policy Simulator to observe the scope of the access that is granted by different policies
 * Accessed the IAM Access Advisor to observe what access rights different users are taking advantage of
 * Created custom IAM policies by using the visual editor